syncfusion-content/uwp-docs/uwp/Map/ShapeType.md

 ### MapPolyline

-You can add polyline shape on map using `MapPolyline` class and provide geo points collection to `Points`.
+You can add polyline shape on map using `MapPolyline` class and provide Geo points collection to `Points`.
 Polylines are frequently used to define linear features such as roads, rivers, and power lines.

 {% tabs %}
 {% highlight xaml %}